KaiwenHuu/Spring-Boot-Azure/README.md

 ### 2 Some Coding

-Extract the zip file that contains the Spring Boot Project, and open it in any IDE.
+Extract the zip file that and open it in any IDE of preference.
+Recommended IDE for Java would be IntelliJ IDEA, Eclipse or Visual Studio Code.

 Under the same directory where Application.java is, create a new directory named "controller".
 Under the newly created controller directory, create a Controller.java file.
 Now, add the following lines of code.